outlook/gifcap/README.md

 Ensure `adb`, `ffmpeg`, and `ffprobe` are on your $PATH.
 Also make sure that your console window is capable of executing `bash`.

+On OS X, you can install the latter two via Homebrew: `brew install ffmpeg`

-Copy `gifcap.sh` and place it somewhere on your $PATH.
+Copy `gifcap` and place it somewhere on your $PATH.

 -------